LeaderPortfolio

 Philanthropy

-Gray and his wife, Mindy, are actively involved in philanthropy through the Gray Foundation.
-They established the Basser Center for BRCA at the University of Pennsylvania School of Medicine in 2012, which focuses on BRCA-related cancers.
-They have also supported educational initiatives, including NYC Kids RISE, a college savings program for low-income children.
-In May 2025, it was announced that Gray plans on donating $125 million to Tel Aviv University's Faculty of Medicine.
+Gray and his wife, Mindy, are actively involved in philanthropy.
+They established the Basser Research Center for BRCA at the University of Pennsylvania, focusing on cancer research.
+In May 2025, they announced a $125 million donation to Tel Aviv University's Faculty of Medicine.

 Career Timeline